kamranahmedse/developer-roadmap/src/data/roadmaps/docker/content/runnning-containers@z2eeBXPzo-diQ67Fcfyhc.md

 # Running Containers

-Running docker containers is typically done with a simple `docker run` command, which is a combination of the `docker create` and `docker start` commands.
+Running Docker containers is done with the `docker run` command, which combines `docker create` and `docker start`.
+This command creates a new container instance from an image and starts it, allowing you to execute applications in isolated environments.

 Visit the following resources to learn more: